argoproj-labs/hera/docs/walk-through/template-features.md

 # Template Features

-This section signposts some `template` features found in Argo and their equivalent in Hera, which are beyond the scope of the Walk Through.
+This section signposts some `template` features found in Argo and their equivalent in Hera, which are beyond the scope of the Walkthrough.

 ## Template-Level Lifecycle Hooks